 Handrails help people maintain their balance.
 Many people may not touch or even notice them – until they begin to slip or fall.
 At this point, our instinct to grab onto something kicks in as we try to stop the fall or minimize its severity.
 To do its job properly, the handrail must be the right size and shape and be properly installed.

-When you need to provide temporary or fixed access to site-built or modular buildings, construction trailers and temporary offices, REDD Team by Sapa designs and builds aluminum stair systems, ramps and walkways that are suitable for virtually any environment.
+When you need to provide temporary or fixed access to site-built or modular buildings, construction trailers and temporary offices, REDD Team designs and builds aluminum stair systems, ramps and walkways that are suitable for virtually any environment.
 They are cost-effective, built with a minimum of parts, and can be assembled in less than 10 minutes with slip-in rails and legs.